Ninšar: Name

 The reading of the theonym written in cuneiform as NIN.SAR remains uncertain.
 Wilfred G. Lambert considered Ninšar to be the correct reading.
 This option is also accepted by Andrew R. George.
 Antoine Cavigneaux and Manfred Krebernik instead argue that the correct reading might be Nin-nisig.
 Ninmu and Ninezenna have also been proposed as alternatives.
 According to the god list An = Anum, the name could also be represented by the logograms ^{d}MUḪALDIM ("cook") or ^{d}GÍRI ("knife").
-A syllabic spelling, Nin-nì-si, might be present in a god list from Mari, but both the restoration of the final sign and the identification of this deity with Ninšar remain uncertain.
+A syllabic spelling, nin-nì-si, might be present in a god list from Mari, but both the restoration of the final sign and the identification of this deity with Ninšar remain uncertain.

-The name NIN.SAR is usually translated as "Lady Greenery" or "Lady Greens."
+The name NIN.SAR is usually translated as "Lady Greenery" or "Lady Greens".
 One hymn to Nuska might contain a play on the name and the word SI_{12}, referring to the color green.
 Antoine Cavigneaux and Manfred Krebernik note that the name's meaning shows no direct connection with her well attested functions.

-Ninšar should not be confused with Ninšár ("Lady of All"), who alongside the matching male deity Enšár appears in enumerations of ancestors of Enlil in sources such as the god list An = Anum and the incantation series Šurpu.
+Ninšar should not be confused with homophonous ^{d}nin-šár ("Lady of All"), who appears alongside the matching male deity Enšar (^{d}en-šár) in enumerations of ancestors of Enlil in sources such as the god list An = Anum and the incantation series Šurpu.